 One of the reasons for the lag could have been that when oil made a new multi-year low at around $42 in March 2015, it quickly recovered to over $60 per barrel.
-In late August of 2015, when crude oil made yet another new low at $37.75 it quickly rallied to over $50.
+In late August of 2015, when crude oil made yet another new low at $37.75, it quickly rallied to over $50.
 The equity market in late January could have been waiting for yet another recovery in the price of the energy commodity in early 2016.
-This did happen as the price of nearby crude oil moved to highs of $34.82 on January 28, a price increase of over 30% in just eight days.
+This increase did happen as the price of nearby crude oil moved to highs of $34.82 on January 28, a price increase of over 30% in just eight days.
 At the same time, the XLE moved around $7 or 14% higher over the period.

 The bottom line has been that the price of oil equities has not properly reflected the action in crude oil as the XLE remains well levels seen in 2008 while crude oil itself moved much lower.
-This tells us that either the price of oil fell too far or the price of oil equities had yet to catch up with the price of the commodity.
+This situation tells us that either the price of oil fell too far or the price of oil equities had yet to catch up with the commodity's price.